stevencombs/retrocombs.github.io/linux.md

 <img class="category" src="http://www.stevencombs.com/images/design/linux.svg" width="20%" />

-While I'm a huge [Apple fan](/apple.html), I also believe Linux to be a viable alternative for both new and old computers.
+While I'm an [Apple fan](/apple.html), I also believe Linux to be a viable alternative for both new and old computers.
 It also is the OS behind many of my [physical computing projects](http://www.stevencombs.com/embedded.html).
 As you will find below, I tend to try multiple distributions (versions) of Linux and have yet to settle on a single one.
 That’s part of the fun.

-Below are posts that share my tips or experiences with several flavors of Linux on several devices.
+Below are posts that share my tips or experiences with flavors of Linux.

 <ul id="blog-posts" class="posts">
 {% for post in site.categories.linux %}